-In a new study, scientists identified several new forms of mosquito immune cells called hemocytes to offer further clarity into the mosquito immune system.
-It shed light on how mosquitoes transmit parasites that cause malaria.
+In a new study, scientists identified several new forms of mosquito immune cells called hemocytes to further clarify the mosquito immune system.
+It sheds light on how mosquitoes transmit parasites that cause malaria.

 Using single-cell RNA sequencing, scientists from Iowa State University characterize mosquito immune cells.
 They found that mosquito hemocytes show greater complexity than previously thought.
 In addition, they found evidence of cell differentiation and that some cells may even undergo a maturation process.